 Are you interested in more DIY Kids Activities, Arts & Crafts, and Easy Science Experiments?
 Subscribe to our newsletter now and never miss an update on new ideas for kids or free printables!
 Click here

-Be aware that this project can be messy for little kids.
-Most likely their arms or ellbows will end up some point dipped in paint.
+- Be aware that this project can be messy for little kids.
+Most likely their arms or elbows will end up at some point dipped in paint.
 Simply use washable paint or put them in old cloth to avoid turning this fun art project for kids into a mom stressed.

 The kids on the other side were excited about this creative project and kept them engaged the whole afternoon.
 No one was bored and even my small toddler could easily participate!